GCC Courier, Express, and Parcel (CEP) Market Size

 Approximately 30% of the Middle East's natural gas reserves are held by Qatar

-- The weighted average cost of gas production across the GCC increased by one-third to two-thirds between 2015 and 2030, from USD 1.50 to USD 4.50 per thousand cubic feet in 2015 to USD 2.00-USD 7.00 per thousand cubic feet in 2030.
+- The weighted average cost of gas production across the GCC is expected to increase by one-third to two-thirds between 2015 and 2030, from USD 1.50 to USD 4.50 per thousand cubic feet in 2015 to USD 2.00-USD 7.00 per thousand cubic feet in 2030.
 Qatar holds 11% of the world's proven natural gas reserves and almost 30% of the Middle East's reserves.
 With reserves of crude oil estimated at 25.2 billion barrels in January 2023, Qatar held the 6th largest reserves in the Middle East and the 14th largest in the world.

 OTHER KEY INDUSTRY TRENDS COVERED IN THE REPORT